rpearce/robertwpearce.com/src/posts/2023-07-21-people-are-so-much-more-than-cogs.md

 desc: "People are amazing, so let's not let our over-machined society cause us to treat them like machines."
 keywords: "people are not cogs, people are not machines, life lessons"
 title: "People are so much more than cogs"
+updated: "2023-07-21T16:14:00Z"
 ---

 I'm re-reading the _Dune_ series for the nth time, and this time, I'm doing it with a group via the excellent [Gom Jabbar podcast](https://www.loreparty.com/show/gom-jabbar/).
-There are some seriously problematic themes in God Emperor of Dune, but the quote below has stuck with me for weeks and has illuminated life for me in a way I haven't experienced in years.
+There are some seriously problematic themes in <i>God Emperor of Dune</i>, but the quote below has stuck with me for weeks and has illuminated life for me in a way I haven't experienced in years.